Search DuPage County Public Records & Information: Free

 In addition, the Clerk’s office uses a third-party service, i2File, that lets you order records online.
 The costs for ordering document copies through this method are the same as for ordering them via mail or in person (see above).
 However, you can pay with a credit card using this service.

-How To Check Who or if Someone Has a Warrant Out for Their Arrest in DuPage County
+How To See Who Has a Warrant in DuPage County Illinois

-Anyone interested in finding out whether they or someone else has an open warrant in DuPage County should start their search by contacting or visiting the sheriff’s office and inquiring.
+To check for open warrants in DuPage County for yourself or others, begin your search by contacting or visiting the sheriff’s office.
 The office’s address and contact details can be found below:

 DuPage County Sheriff’s Office